TeamREPENTOGON/REPENTOGON/documentation/docs/EntityPlayer.md

 ___
 ### HasInstantDeathCurse () {: aria-label='Functions' }
 #### boolean HasInstantDeathCurse ( ) {: .copyable aria-label='Functions' }
-Returns true when the player is in the Lost form triggered by the white fire in Downpour. (or when in Tainted Jacob's ghost form when being touched by Dark Esau)
+Returns true when the player is in the Lost form triggered by either the white fire in Downpour or Soul of The Lost. (or when in Tainted Jacob's ghost form when being touched by Dark Esau)

 ___
 ### HasPoisonImmunity () {: aria-label='Functions' }